Last revision: August 24, 2025 10:03:pm est

 And then, movement.

 In the corner of the maze, something small shifts.
 A child.
 Curled up.
+Not the monster you've created, but the child version of your abuser.

+They never escaped their own suffering.
+They were never saved.
 And now, they stand before you, waiting for their sentence.
+Your fingers loosen.
+The sword so heavy, now lowers.

-"You will not suffer alone anymore."
+"No, I reject this unnecessary pain.
+You will not suffer alone anymore."

 The light does not fade.
 It rises, spiraling into the air, illuminating the void like the birth of a new galaxy.
-But it does not vanish—it transforms.
+But it does not vanish, it transforms.

 It becomes something else, a shield.

 And you know, with absolute certainty, that this is the moment they have needed all along.
+Not punishment.
+Not retribution.
+But for someone to look at them and say,

 A warmth spreads through your chest, unlike anything you've ever felt before.
-In the physical world, you can feel your brain untwisting at the back.
+In the physical world, you can feel your brain untwisting at the stem.
 And then, a halo-like sensation, not above your head, but beneath your skin, encircling your skull like a tight puffy headband stretching outward.
-It’s not pressure.
-It’s not pain.
-It’s an intense tingle.
+It's not pressure.
+It's not pain.
+It's an intense tingle.

-The ground trembles beneath you.
+Back in your vision, the ground trembles beneath you.

 Cracks splinter through the walls like veins of light breaking through stone.
 The maze groans, twisting, collapsing in on itself.
 The chains that bound you to your abuser shatter like brittle glass, fragments dissolving in the wind.
-The prison they have lived in their entire life—the one they never even knew existed—begins to crumble.
+The prison they have lived in their entire life, the one they never even knew existed, begins to crumble.
 Because you are undoing what was done to them.

 It was always yours.
 Every wall built brick by brick with your own suffering.
 Every lock placed by your own fear.
 Every path leading you back to the same pain, because you never allowed yourself to leave.